cucumber-rs/cucumber/book/src/Getting_Started.md

 [Cucumber] will reuse these steps:

-<script id="asciicast-RAteqk9p0zkvWrslK6kiOU5lc" src="https://asciinema.org/a/RAteqk9p0zkvWrslK6kiOU5lc.js" async data-autoplay="true" data-rows="18"></script>
+<script id="asciicast-ao6LdWsrtdsgg8tOi9cQgPfyz" src="https://asciinema.org/a/ao6LdWsrtdsgg8tOi9cQgPfyz.js" async data-autoplay="true" data-rows="18"></script>

+Captured groups are __bold__ to indicate which part of step could be dynamically changed.

 A contrived example, but this demonstrates that steps can be reused as long as they are sufficiently precise in both their description and implementation.
 If, for example, the wording for our `Then` step was `The cat is no longer hungry`, it'd imply something about the expected initial state, when that is not the purpose of a `Then` step, but rather of the `Given` step.